MetaMask/keyring-api/README.md

   > indicating that the event was not handled, possibly because it contains
   > invalid arguments.

-- Keyrings that implement the [async transaction flow](./docs/architecture.md#transaction-flow) can now return an optional `redirect` property that contains an URL and a message to be displayed to the user.
+- Keyrings that implement the [asynchronous transaction flow][async-flow] can now return an optional `redirect` property that contains an URL and a message to be displayed to the user.
 This will, in a future release of MetaMask, be used to inform the user on how to continue the transaction flow.

   ```ts
   return {